janvmusic/Learning/data-intensive-apps/chapter10.md

 ### Map-side Joins
 These type of joins _can_ make certain assumptions about your input data, and it will make the join a bit faster

 Using a `cut-down` MapReduce, this means that no reducers and no sorting.
-Instead each mapper simply reads one input file block and writes it to other file system.
+Instead each mapper simply reads one input file block and writes it to other filesystem.

 #### **Broadcast hash joins**
 One example of `Map-Side` join **applies** in the case **where a large dataset is joined with a small dataset**.
 In particular, the small dataset needs to be small enough that it can be loaded entirely into memory in each of the mappers.